sedostheatre/sedos.co.uk/input/about/sedos-reviews.md

 >Sedos have succeeded in taking the epic piece of history and transforming it into a moving and often personal piece of theatre whilst maintaining the impressive ensemble sound and feel to the show.
 ><footer><cite><a target="_blank" href="https://musicaltheatremusings.co.uk/titanic-sedos">Titanic, 2023, Musical Theatre Musings</a></cite></footer>

+>This is a superbly accomplished production, proving what satisfying results am-dram can achieve with this level of talent and commitment.
+><footer><cite><a target="_blank" href="https://everything-theatre.co.uk/2023/11/review-titanic-bridewell-theatre/">Titanic, 2023, Everything Theatre</a></cite></footer>

+>Having seen Titanic The Musical several times before, I was keen to see how Sedos’ would create this production on a small stage and with a more modest budget than the current tour.
+But create and deliver they did.
+Congratulations to the entire company on an excellent production, both onstage and backstage, on producing a moving, stunning show of a legend.
+><footer><cite><a target="_blank" href="https://www.beyondthecurtain.co.uk/2023/11/titanic-musical-sedos-review.html?m=1">Titanic, 2023, Beyond The Curtain (****)</a></cite></footer>

 ## *Sondheim on Sondheim*

 ^^^